 They traveled in silence for over an hour, heading east around the bay.
 The road got a lot busier as they traversed the surrounding region outside the capital.
 Eventually Roccotári plodded along surrounded by a throng of people and Ellys grew progressively more agitated as they approached the wall surrounding the city of the Carthunian King.

-“Why it so mage-blasted busy?
+“Why is it so mage-blasted busy?
 For that matter, why are people coming into the city so late in the day instead of heading out into the countryside to their homes?”

-Lucky for both of them, Rocc was larger than average and most people gave then a wide berth on the bustling main road leading into the capital of Carthune.
+Lucky for both of them, Rocc was larger than average and most people gave them a wide berth on the bustling main road leading into the capital of Carthune.
 The sun was rapidly falling, casting an orange glow around the spires of the castle in the distance.
 Ellys took note of the brightly-colored, woven banners that flapped from the buildings and poles beyond the gate ahead of them.

 “You could try asking someone.”